Osiris-Team/jSQL-Gen/README.md

 - (Optional) Helper WHERE class for generating simple and complex SQL queries, from compile-safe functions.
 - Safe removal of rows where references will be unset (set to -1) by default.
 Also provides removeRefs(...) to safely remove referenced rows.
 For conveniece if removing all rows with refs should be the default you can set `Database.isRemoveRefs = true;`.
 References are created by naming your column like so: tableNameId.
+- Forcing ids for all tables and AUTO_INCREMENT ensuring support for databases that communicate with multiple clients/applications.

 ### ⚡️ Performance
 - No runtime overhead for class generation (unlike other ORMs).